upspin/upspin/doc/security.md

 ## Server Management

-We're currently running our Store server (for encrypted bulk file content), Directory server (for metadata), and User server (for keys and location of directory server) on GKE at domain name `upspin.io`.
+We're currently running our Store server (for encrypted bulk file content), Directory server (for metadata), and Key server (for keys and location of directory server) on Google Cloud Platform at domain name `upspin.io`.

 A user connects to these servers by HTTPS, implicitly using TLS 1.2.
 To identify the user accessing any Upspin server, the RPC framework presents an